realbucketofchicken/Ban-Data-Tool/README.md

 This is a tool for managing ingame bans and loadout overrides(WIP) for the contractors VR "TFVR" mod

 ## How do i use this?
+> [!NOTE]
-> Note: This is designed for the [feathered unicorn](shttps://github.com/mfpousa/feathered-unicorns/tree/main) repo specifically
+> This is designed for the [feathered unicorn](shttps://github.com/mfpousa/feathered-unicorns/tree/main) repo specifically, and will probably not work for other uses without modification.

 Configuring this is straightforward, open a binary, go to the "more" button